 - Flush Fire Doors – £50 to £170

 - Panelled Fire Doors – £75 to £300

 - Glazed Fire Doors – £125 to £600

 The cost of fire door installations will differ from one tradesman to the next.
 More often than not, your chosen professional will charge by the hour for their time.
-A single fire door installation should take no longer than a couple of hours.
+A single fire door installation should take no longer than two hours.
 As such, you can expect to pay around £50 to £100 for installation.

-Sometimes, fire door installation can be a two-person job – if you live in a flat, for instance, it might take two people to carry the door to your home.
-In those cases, you’ll also have to pay more.
+Sometimes, fire door installation can be a two-person job.
+For example, if you live in a flat, it might take two people to carry the door to your home.
+In these cases, you’ll also have to pay more.